Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 If you get the error: `cannot use a dynamic value in a type parameter`, Mojo says that you used a runtime value as a compile-time parameter (case (1)).

 ## 6.9 Callbacks through parameters
 See `callbacks_params.mojo`:
+(?? why is file used in the example)
 ```py
 @value
 struct Markdown: